amandasd/L2G-LAMMPS/README.md

 Each neural network is represented by a real array of size equal to the total number of its weights and biases.
 Networks are fully-connected architectures with a single input node (elapsed time of the trajectory), a single hidden layer, and two outputs nodes (changes in temperature and pressure values to be incorporated into LAMMPS simulation).

-Changes must be made to the module\_lammps.py file according to your LAMMPS simulation
+Changes must be made to the module\_lammps.py file according to your LAMMPS simulation.

 ## Run on Cori GPU